 There are a number of other options when it comes to painting.
 However, in reality, there are 12 built-in programs that you can use during your game, or you can set it to active sound mode so that the lighting effects begin when you start playing music.

-There is also a strobe light effect on this design, which could be perfect for a DJ to use at a group.
+There is also a strobe light effect on this design, which could be perfect for a DJ to use in a group.
 On the back, you’ll see a screen, a control panel, a mic, a DMX in and out, and power in and out.

 Are you curious what kind of lighting fixtures you’re going to use for your show?